MicrosoftDocs/dynamics365smb-docs/business-central/ui-find-entries.md

 ---
 title: Finding entries | Microsoft Docs
-description: This topic describes how to use search to find actions, pages, reports, documentation, and data, as well as other apps and consulting services.
+description: This article describes how to documents and entries that are related
 author: jswymer
 ms.service: dynamics365-business-central
 ms.topic: article
 ms.devlang: na